null

 Is Laminate Appropriate Flooring in all Climates?

-If you live in a humid climate, picking out the best flooring can be tricky.
-Laminate flooring generally doesn't do well in humid climates.
-Due to the natural wood materials in its core, laminate tends to absorb moisture and expand.
-This can cause significant damage to your flooring.
-For the best results, it's best to let your laminate floor sit out in your home for a while to acclimate to the humidity levels.
+Due to the natural wood materials in its core, laminate in particular tends to absorb moisture and expand, which can cause significant damage to your flooring.
+For best results, it's best to let your laminate floor sit out for a while to acclimate to the humidity.

-If you live in an especially humid place, then you might want to consider high-pressure laminate flooring.
-This type of laminate uses glue that reduces its moisture-absorbing properties, so your floor won't expand.
+You may also want to consider high-pressure laminate flooring if you live in an especially humid area with high heat.
+This type of waterproof laminate uses glue that reduces its moisture-absorbing properties, so your floor won't expand.

 What Are the Costs of Laminate Flooring?